ubcecon/tutorials/KNITRO.md

 For the full list of KNITRO solver options, see [here](https://www.artelys.com/docs/knitro/3_referenceManual/userOptions.html).

 ## Tuner
-As with most solvers, there are a number of variations on the parameters and algorithms, which can have differences in the speed of convergence.
+As with most solvers, there are a number of variations on the parameters and [algorithms](https://www.artelys.com/docs/knitro/2_userGuide/algorithms.html) , which can have differences in the speed of convergence.
 It won't matter for a problem this small and simple, but for real problems it can be dramatic.

 The `tuner = 1` option enables the KNITRO [solver parameter tuner](https://www.artelys.com/docs/knitro//2_userGuide/tuner.html#sec-tuner) which will try out various algorithm and setting shoices.
 You generally would only run this once and then use the best options in the `algorithm` etc. later.